 - Unity 3D Development

-As you can see, I use over 20 web technologies in my day to day work and I didn't even list them all, but those are the most significant ones off the top of my head that I use.
-My goal is to put together a work environment with the most important of those technologies in mind.
+As you can see, I use over 20 web technologies in my day to day work and I didn’t even list them all, but those are the most significant ones off the top of my head that I use.
+My goal is to put together a work environment with the most important of those technologies in mind, and so have hired SEO consulting services to aid me with this.
 Ultimately I wish to create an environment that focuses on speed and the ability to make the top technologies I use to work together in a more organized fashion.
 For example an app that allows me to code in many languages and preview server-side code live in a local server would be one of the primary objectives of my new routine.

 With that in mind, I am going to narrow down my above list to what I use in my day to day work from which I actually make money from and do the most.
 Those would be mostly the ones at the top of my list, but this gives me the opportunity to rethink what I need the most and come up with a work environment that best facilitates my needs as a web developer.
 Here’s what I came up with in the end:

 My next task was to find programs and applications that will help speed up the web development process.
 First, I will list the programs and applications I use currently and from there figure out where I can make improvements.
 So I copy and paste my short-list from above and add after each technology what tool or program I use to accomplish tasks related to each technology:

 - PHP ——————- Notepad++, Filezilla, Firefox, IE, Safari, Chrome

 - HTML —————– Notepad++, Filezilla, Firefox, IE, Safari, Chrome

 - CSS ——————– Notepad++, Filezilla, Firefox, IE, Safari, Chrome